MRCIEU/PhenoSpD/README.md

 ## Step 3. multiple testing correction (Spectral Decomposition, SpD)

-To estimate number of independent traits, please run
+To estimate number of independent traits, please run the following code in your ***PhenoSpD folder***
 ```
 ##using the 10 x 10 phenotypic correlation estimated by metaCCA
 cd PhenoSpD